signalogic/SigSRF_SDK/mediaTest_readme.md

 > <br/>
 > -imytestinput1.pcap -imytestinput2.pcap -i192.168.1.2:52000<br/>

+Technically inputs are command line arguments, in the sense that mediaMin requires at least one input.

 ### Outputs

 Outputs are given by one or more "<span style="font-family: 'Courier New';">-oOutput</span>" options, where Output is a filename or UDP port.
 Currently mediaMin command line outputs are limited to pcap files containing transcoded outputs.
 For example in this command line: